supabase-community/supabase-vscode-extension/README.md

 ### List Storage Buckets

-List the storage buckets on your Supabase project.
+List the storage buckets in your Supabase project.

 ## Support and Community